SCENE 01 / SPECIALTY RIGS

 Russian Arm, Akela & Helicopter Aerial Rigs Domestic & Cross-Border Sydney

 Here is how this works in practice.
-Specialty camera-rig deployments across Aotearoa pull from Filmworx Auckland's local camera-car fleet and Wellywood's Stone Street/Park Road Post grip pool, with top specialty hardware — U-Crane Wave, Russian Arm Mk II, Akela arm, GF-16 Technocrane, Scorpio remote head, MoVI XL stabilised gimbals — typically cross-border supplemented from Sigma Cine Sydney, Vision Research Sydney, and ARRI Rental Sydney via the 3-hour Trans-Tasman corridor on Air New Zealand or Qantas under ATA carnet processed through Auckland or Wellington Customs.
-Aerial rigging runs through Heliworks Queenstown, Helilink, Aspiring Helicopters, Wanaka Helicopters, and Helipro nationwide, with CAA NZ Part 102 commercial operator certification mandatory and Cineflex/Shotover gimbal heads as the standard aerial sites.
+Specialty camera-rig deployments across Aotearoa pull from Filmworx Auckland's local camera-car fleet and Wellywood's Stone Street/Park Road Post grip pool, with top specialty hardware.
+U-Crane Wave, Russian Arm Mk II, Akela arm, GF-16 Technocrane, Scorpio remote head, MoVI XL stabilised gimbals — mostly cross-border supplemented from Sigma Cine Sydney, Vision Research Sydney, and ARRI Rental Sydney via the 3-hour Trans-Tasman corridor on Air New Zealand or Qantas under ATA carnet processed through Auckland or Wellington Customs.
+Aerial rigging runs through Heliworks Queenstown, Helilink, Aspiring Helicopters, Wanaka Helicopters, and Helipro nationwide, with CAA NZ Part 102 commercial operator certification required and Cineflex/Shotover gimbal heads as the standard aerial sites.
 Fixed-wing aerial work routes through Air The country private charter, Sounds Air, and Stewart Island Flights for far-south Stewart Island/Rakiura coverage.

 Here is the short of it.
-Heritage specialty-rig deployment in NZ feature cinema includes the LOTR trilogy (Andrew Lesnie's Tongariro Mt.
-Doom helicopter aerials, Steadicam-on-vehicle rigs across Hobbiton and Pelennor Fields, 2001-2003), The Hobbit cycle (Akela arm and Russian Arm at Stone Street, plus Heliworks Queenstown coverage of Southern Alps doubling for Middle-earth peaks), King Kong 2005 (Stone Street vehicle rigs for Empire State Building rooftop work), Avatar Way of Water (custom underwater Cineflex housings at Kumeu Film Studios performance capture pool, 2017-2022), Rings of Power (Amazon Prime Auckland multi-unit Shotover and U-Crane deployments), and Jane Campion's The Power of the Dog (Ari Wegner's slow-tracking Otago hill-country car-mount work, 2021).
+Heritage specialty-rig deployment in NZ feature cinema has the LOTR trilogy (Andrew Lesnie's Tongariro Mt.
+Doom helicopter aerials, Steadicam-on-car rigs across Hobbiton and Pelennor Fields, 2001-2003), The Hobbit cycle (Akela arm and Russian Arm at Stone Street, plus Heliworks Queenstown coverage of Southern Alps doubling for Middle-earth peaks), King Kong 2005 (Stone Street car rigs for Empire State Building rooftop work), Avatar Way of Water (custom underwater Cineflex housings at Kumeu Film Studios performance capture pool, 2017-2022), Rings of Power (Amazon Prime Auckland multi-unit Shotover and U-Crane deployments), and Jane Campion's The Power of the Dog (Ari Wegner's slow-tracking Otago hill-country car-mount work, 2021).
 DOC permits cover helicopter ops in Fiordland, Aoraki/Mt.
 Cook, and Tongariro.
 Iwi liaison under Te Tiriti o Waitangi covers any rigging on culturally tapu ground.

 FAQ